For those seeking a challenge,

 OLDUVAI

-For about three million years prior to the formation of the gorge, the region was a low area that was periodically occupied by a large, saline lake known as Lake Olduvai.
+For about three million years before the formation of the gorge, the region was a low area that was periodically occupied by a large, saline lake known as Lake Olduvai.
 Massive volcanic eruptions from the Ngorongoro Volcanic Highlands to the south and east deposited massive amounts of volcanic ash and pumice (pyroclastic material) in and around the lake.

 During this time, the lake and surrounding areas were home to some of our earliest hominid ancestors.
 The gorge formed around 30,000 years ago as a result of tectonic activity associated with the East African Rift, which resulted in the formation of the Olbalbal Depression to the east.